b-fuze/discord.py/docs/api.rst

         .. describe:: async for x in y

             Iterates over the contents of the async iterator.
+Note that this is only available in Python 3.5 or higher.

     .. comethod:: next()